eagle-io/docs/source/reference/historic/aggregates.rst

-.. note:: Aggregates implement the OPC-UA Historical Access v1.0 Specification
+.. note:: Aggregates use the OPC-UA Historical Access v1.0 Specification